Service Charges: Can’t Pay or Won’t Pay?

 Estoppel by Convention

-This deviation from the lease applied to us because we were collecting service charges in advance rather than in arrears.
-It was a decision taken by our managing agent (when we finally secured one) as we inherited no funding from the previous (absent) freeholder.
-We desperately needed some money up front to start repairing the roof and water tanks that were in such a state as to be causing major water ingress into the flats immediately beneath, including ours.
+We had deviated from the lease in terms of collecting service charges in advance rather than in arrears.
+It was a decision taken by our (then) managing agent some years previously as our freeholder was not only deemed ‘absent’ but because we inherited absolutely no funding, money was desperately needed up front to start repairs to the buildind caused by decades of neglect.
 Our Barrister was able to successfully argue that the departure from the lease mechanism had created an ‘estoppel by convention’, a legal principle that prevents a party from arguing a point because of it’s previous conduct, allegation, or denial.